robotframework/robotframework/doc/releasenotes/rf-3.0a1.rst

 Several command line options were deprecated in RF 2.9 and are now removed in RF 3.0 (`#2203`_).
 The following table lists the options to be removed, their replacement, possible short option, and when the replacement was added.
-Notice that short options have now changed so they can be used if both old and new versions need to be supported.
+Notice that short options have not changed so they can be used if both old and new versions need to be supported.

 ================  ================  ============  ==========================